|Divide by five||$57,780|

 Transferring the funds

 We’ll transfer pension funds to your former spouse within 60 days of receiving all required documents, as well as an application from your former spouse.
-Their entitlement will be paid as a lump-sum payment which must, in most cases, will be transferred to a locked-in retirement vehicle or another pension plan—if that plan permits.
+Their entitlement will be paid as a lump-sum payment which must, in most cases, be transferred to a locked-in retirement vehicle or another pension plan—if that plan permits.
 There may be some exceptions.
 Your pension will be adjusted to reflect the amount paid to your former spouse.

 Once you receive the Statement of Family Law Value, you will need to decide if your pension will be divided.
 You have two options: